pietras125/record_stream_cv2/README.md

     cap.stop_recording()
 ```

-This will record 5 second video from your webcam.
+This will record 5 seconds video from your webcam.
 It is about 5 seconds, depending on your camera startup time.